Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 Peers

 Get company peers.
-Return a list of peers in the same country and GICS sub-industry
+Return a list of peers in the same country and sub-industry

 ### Examples